 Current Projects

-Durham COVID-19 Non-Profit Response
+Durham Non-Profit Network

 The Living Wage in Durham is part of a greater movement across Canada which calculates what it takes for a family or an individual to earn a decent living.
 In 2016, CDCD conducted its first Living Wage study.
 The 2023 Durham Living Wage report is now available.